Drinking in New Zealand

 Hazardous drinking

 The overall prevalence of, and inequities in, hazardous drinking in the total population has remained unchanged over many years.
-In 2020/21, around one in every five (or 19.9%) New Zealanders had a hazardous drinking pattern.
-Males (26.9%) were twice as likely as females (13.2%) to be hazardous drinkers.
+In 2022/23, around one in every six (or 16%) New Zealanders had a hazardous drinking pattern.
+This represented a significant decrease from the previous year 2021/22, where the prevalence was 18.7%.
+Males were almost twice as likely (1.99 times as likely) to be hazardous drinkers.

-The number of hazardous drinkers in the population equated to 824,000 adults aged 15+ years.
+The number of hazardous drinkers in the population equated to 670,000 adults aged 15+ years.
 This figure is likely to be conservative given that population-based surveys typically produce underestimates of alcohol consumption.
+The sample size was lower in 2022/23 than previous years.

 Note: ‘Hazardous drinking’ refers to an established alcohol drinking pattern that carries a risk of harming the drinker’s physical or mental health or having harmful social effects on the drinker or others.
 It is determined by using the World Health Organisation's AUDIT checklist - a score of 8 or more indicates hazardous drinking.

-Inequities in consumption persist - in 2020/21 Māori (33.2%) were more likely to be hazardous drinkers than non-Māori, especially for wāhine Māori (24.8%) who reported a hazardous drinking prevalence that was 1.9 times higher than non-Māori women.
-Māori men (42%) reported a hazardous drinking prevalence 1.6 times higher than non-Māori men.
+Inequities in consumption persist - in 2022/23 Māori were more likely (1.63 times more likely) to be hazardous drinkers than non-Māori, especially for wāhine Māori who reported a hazardous drinking prevalence that was 1.98 times higher than non-Māori women.
+Māori men reported a hazardous drinking prevalence 1.5 times higher than non-Māori men.

 For more detail on hazardous drinking, click here.